aistairc/Numeracy-600K/README.md

 Numeral is the crucial part of in narrative, especially in financial documents.
 We should not only analyze the text, but also need to assay the numeric information in depth.
 Numeracy-600K is a dataset for testing the numeracy of machines.

 ## How to get the full dataset of market comments?
-Please write us an email with the agreement.
-Email Address: cjchen@nlg.csie.ntu.edu.tw
+Please download the dataset from the following link: https://drive.google.com/open?id=14UTIytsVspqQuR5cAT7B3zYVaSMFeUF9

 ## Format
 The Numeracy-600K dataset includes two subsets: